Sweet Pond Trail

 A small gravel surfaced parking lot is available at the trail head.

-From Brattleboro, head south on U.S. Route 5, and turn right onto the Guilford Center Road.
+From Brattleboro, head south on US-5, and turn right onto the Guilford Center Road.

-Turn left (1.7 miles from Rt 5) onto Weatherhead Hollow Road.
+Turn left (1.7 miles from US-5) onto Weatherhead Hollow Road.
 Continue past the Guilford fairgrounds and Weatherhead Hollow Pond and turn right onto Baker Cross Road (5.6 mi.).
 Turn right again onto Sweet Pond Road (6.1 mi.).
 The road is rather narrow, so use caution and drive slowly.
 Pass the dam and outlet (7.4 mi.) and take a sharp right at the park entrance (there’s a sign; 7.7 mi.).
 Immediately turn left and go down a short, narrow lane to the parking area and information kiosk.
+The parking area is not plowed in the winter.